Suspect in Double Slaying of Lemon Grove Twins a ‘Threat to Public’: Judge

 The woman said her ex-boyfriend, whom she had broken up with less than two weeks prior, had returned to her home with a gun.
 SDSO confirmed their suspect had a former relationship with the victims' mother.

-A defense attorney told the court on Monday that Groves had a plan when he entered the home.
+San Diego Deputy District attorney Meredith Pro told the court on Monday that Groves had a plan when he entered the home.
 He first shot Ciara before proceeding to Leah's room.
 Another shot rang out.
-The defense attorney said Groves then went to another room and pistol-whipped the girls' brother.
+Pro said Groves then went to another room and pistol-whipped the girls' brother.

 The judge found Groves a threat to the public and ordered him held without bail.
 The judge granted the twins mother and her three children protective orders; Groves was not to come within 100 yards of the family.